-Dani is a provisional psychologist who has undertaken specific training in clinical neuropsychology at the Macquarie University.
+Dani is a fully registered psychologist with AHPRA and a member of the Australian Psychological Society.
+She has a first class Bachelor of Psychology (honours), Masters of Research, and Masters of Clinical Neuropsychology.
+Dani was awarded the Macquarie University award for Academic Excellence for her Masters of Clinical Neuropsychology.
+She specialises in the assessment of cognitive processes such as attention, memory, executive functions and language and has developed a keen interest in the assessment and management of neurodevelopmental disorders.
 Dani works with children, adolescents, and adults and also provides assistance to older age adults who may be showing signs of dementia.
 Dani provides comprehensive assessments using standardised evidence-based assessment tools and works deductively to reach a diagnosis of the problems.
-She is then equiped to provide remediation for the difficulties, and can provide very helpful recommendations for future planning.
+She is then equipped to provide remediation for the difficulties, and can provide very helpful recommendations for future planning.
 Unlike other services, Dani will follow through with the recommendations she provides and will explain each step of the process towards recovery.

 Some of the neuropsychological difficulties that Dani provides assessment and treatment for are (but not limited to):

 - reading (dyslexia)

 - or other developmental problems such as Autism Spectrum Disorder